NiteeshPutla/Multi-signer-wallet/README.md

 # Sample Hardhat Project
-A multi signer wallet is a wallet which needs approval of multiple people to transfer funds./
+A multi signer wallet is a wallet which needs approval of multiple people to transfer funds.

 Try running some of the following tasks: